Explicit lower bounds for opaque sets of unit square and unit disc: Abstract

-The proof of these results follows very tightly \cite{pach}, where the currently best explicit lower bound for the unit cube is derived.
-We refine their arguments slightly to get a better bound for the unit cube.
+The proof of these results follows very tightly \cite{pach}, where the currently best explicit lower bound for the unit square, is derived.
+We refine their arguments slightly to get a better bound for the unit square.
 This is mainly done to outline where we follow and where we deviate from their approach.
+In the case of the unit square, we enhance the method in \cite{pach} using the observation in \cite{steinerberger} that a straight barrier with a length close to the Jones bound must consist of line segments that are approximately parallel to the sides of the square.
+This is the main source of the improvement in Theorem \ref{thm:main} compared to \cite{pach}.
 The case of the unit disc makes the proof of \cite[Theorem 3]{pach} explicit in this special case.
-When $K$ is the unit disc, the set $K_\zeta$ (defined later) is simply a disc and it is thus relatively easy to optimize the parameters in the proof.
+When $K$ is the unit disc, the set $K_\zeta$ (defined later) is simply a disc and it is thus possible to optimize the parameters in the proof.

 The purpose of this paper is not only to give explicit lower bounds for barriers of particular convex bodies but also to show the potential and limitations of the approach in \cite{pach}.
 This approach only uses the barrier property in a small neighborhood of a few selected boundary points, leaving the 'central part' of the convex body unexploited.
 Therefore, even a finer analysis based on this method will not supply lower bounds that are by magnitudes better than the ones derived here.
 In particular, to close or at least narrow the gap to the best known upper bounds, one would have to improve the crucial \cite[Lemma 7]{pach} (quoted below, see Lemma \ref{lem7}), among others to exploit the local orientation of the line segments in a straight barrier better.